harmony-one/harmony-ops/monitoring/harmony-monitor/README.md

 # Needs to be an absolute file path
 # NOTE: The ending of the basename of the file
 # is important, in this example the 0, 1, 2, 3
 # indicate shardID.
-Needed to have some trailing
+Need to have some trailing
 # number on the filename
 node-distribution:
   machine-ip-list: